diarmidmackenzie/aframe-e2e-testing/README.md

 The following instructions are suitable if you have an existing project that you want to write tests for, and

-- You want to maintain the tests in the same repo at the project
+- You want to maintain the tests in the same repo as the project
 - You have a folder `node_modules` at the root of your project (if you don't, either create it, or use `npm init` to set it up)
 - You are happy for the test scripts to be stored in a folder names `tests` at the root of the project.
 - You don't already have a `playwright.config.js` file in your root directory.